helgajiang/helgajiang.github.io/_portfolio/2-shopify-capital.markdown

 img: /img/thumbnail-shopify-capital.png
 ---

 <strong>Disclaimer:</strong> These thoughts are my own and do not necessarily represent those of Shopify.
+This project was taken on during the Fall of 2016.

 <h2>What is Shopify Capital?</h2>